101-in-1 Sports Party Megamix

 101-in-1 Sports Party Megamix is a video game developed by Nordcurrent and published by Atlus for the Wii and Nintendo DS.
-It was first released in Europe on November 19, 2010, and in North America on January 13, 2011.

 Gameplay

 Players move the Wii Remote in games such as bowling, motocross, and racing.
 On the DS version, you instead tap or drag the stylus on the screen.
 On the Wii version, two to four players can compete against each other in a sack race, tennis, and skateboarding.
 Gamers who set high scores (which are indicated in the game) can unlock other games to play.

 Reception

 Upon release, Sports Party Megamix earned mostly negative reviews.
 Metacritic gave the game a 41/100 based on 7 reviews.
 The game was also criticized for sloppy graphics, and unresponsive controls.